 - ready in minutes

-- has half the calories of regular oil-based mayonnaise
+- has HALF the fat and calories of regular mayonnaise

-- and even though it uses a small amount of cashews, it's still very affordable (especially if you're like us and have a tendency to spend $6 on a jar of mayonnaise only to waste about 75% of it)
+- and even though it's made with cashews, it's still very affordable - especially if you're like us and have a tendency to spend $6 on a jar of vegan mayonnaise only to waste about 75% of it!

-To make aquafaba mayo you'll need the following ingredients (pictured below):
+To make low-fat aquafaba mayo you'll need the following ingredients (pictured below):

 - mustard powder or prepared mustard